-Governing Bodies are committed within Benedict Biscop CE Academy to keeping children safe by safeguarding and promoting the welfare of children in our care through all our policies, procedures and practices.
+The Local Governing Body and staff community at Benedict Biscop C.E.
+Academy are committed to keeping children safe by safeguarding and promoting the welfare of children in our care through all our policies, procedures and practices.
 We expect all our pupils', parents and visitors to share this commitment and understanding.